uofasciencecamps2019/ComputingScienceInnovators/Python-master/Python-master/beginner/guess.md

 # Guess the Number #

-The program randomly picks a number and you try to guess it.ser.
+The program randomly picks a number and you try to guess it.
 ## Sample input ##
     >>Please guess a number: 15
     guess is too big